-You can find much more advice about interpretation in the following sections!
+You can find more detailed information about how to interpret the novel in the following pages.